-Once you've walked down Main Street (and it's worth doing, don't think it's just a shopping area because you'd be wrong), you'll have at your disposal the four main areas of the park with their respective attractions and shows, each with a different atmosphere.
+Once you have walked along Main Street (and it is worth it, do not think it is just a shopping area because you are wrong), you will have at your disposal the four main areas of the park with their respective attractions and shows, each one of them with a different atmosphere.

-This is the cowboys and Indians territory.
-You'll find Big Thunder Montain, the haunted house (well worth a visit), Pocahontas' village and Woody's rodeo attraction.
+This is the territory set in cowboys and Indians.
+You will find there the Big Thunder Montain, the haunted house (very worthwhile), Pocahontas' village or Woody's rodeo attraction.

-Dedicated to the world of adventures, this area has large green areas such as the Robinson's hut or the pirates' beach.
+Dedicated to the world of adventures, this area has large green areas such as Robinson's Hut and Pirate Beach.
 The star attractions are the Pirates of the Caribbean (which inspired the film) and the Indiana Jones roller coaster.

 Ana's Traveller Tip

-Once the nighttime ride is over, the queues for the train are endless.
+Once the night ride is over, the queues for the train are endless.
 Leave the park a little early or hire private transport to your hotel.

-Book in advance to get the best value tickets
+Book in advance to get the cheapest tickets

-There are huge queues at the park's ticket booths, and there's a lot to see in a short space of time - save yourself the nerves and go straight in with your ticket.
-The best way to save time and money is to buy your Disneyland Paris tickets in advance: you'll receive a voucher that you can exchange for your ticket at any of the automatic machines at the park entrance (there are plenty of them and you won't have to wait).
-You will enter the park directly through the turnstiles at the entrance without waiting in line at the ticket booths.
+There are huge queues at the park's ticket booths and a lot of things to see in a short time; save yourself the nerves and go straight in with your ticket.
+The best option to save time and money is to buy your Disneyland Paris tickets in advance: you will receive a voucher that you can exchange for your ticket at any of the automatic machines at the entrance of the park (there are many and you won't have to wait).
+You will enter the park directly through the turnstiles at the entrance without waiting in line at the ticket office.

 Ticket dates and times